Helen Spencer-Oatey

 Helen Spencer-Oatey (born 23 March 1952) is a British applied linguist and social psychologist.
-She is an emeritus professor at the University of Warwick and managing director of GlobalPeople Consulting.
+She is an emeritus professor at the University of Warwick.

 Academic career

 After studying psychology at the University of Durham, Spencer-Oatey moved to Hong Kong and later to Shanghai, where she taught at Shanghai Jiaotong University.
 While there, she experienced how closely interconnected language and culture are, and how misunderstandings can easily occur.
 This formed the foundation for her ongoing interest and research into intercultural communication and rapport management.
 On her return to the UK, she completed a PhD at Lancaster University and later set up the first masters degree in the UK on intercultural communication at the University of Luton (now Bedfordshire).
 In 2002 she became manager for HEFCE of their £4M Sino-UK e-Learning Programme, after which she took up the post of Director of Applied Linguistics at the University of Warwick.

 Spencer-Oatey researches and publishes on rapport and workplace relationships, as well as intercultural communication and intercultural competence.
 She has developed a range of resources and tools for professionals on these topics.
-She retired in 2020 and is now running a consultancy company that specialises in people management, especially in contexts of diversity.
+She retired in 2020.